lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 Most projects choose to use this approach, such as

 * [NI LabView](http://www.ni.com/en-us/shop/labview.html) uses Xamarin.iOS on iOS, and Windows Forms (not quite sure) on Windows.
-* [Plastic SCM](https://www.plasticscm.com/) uses GTK# on Linux, Xamarin.Mac on macOS, and Windows Forms on Windows.
+* [Plastic SCM](https://www.plasticscm.com/) once used GTK# on Linux, Xamarin.Mac on macOS, and Windows Forms on Windows (till they announced the new GUI based on Avalonia in Feb 2022).
 * [iCircuit](http://icircuitapp.com/) uses Xamarin.Mac on macOS, Xamarin.iOS on iOS, Xamarin.Android on Android, and what Microsoft offers on Windows and Windows Phone.

 ## Cross Platform Frameworks